cybersokari/allure-report-deployer/README.md

 <h3 id="hosting">🌐 Firebase Hosting</h3>

-Allure Report Deployer hosts your Reports on Firebase Hosting and saves your history and
+Allure Deployer CLI and Docker Image hosts your Reports on Firebase Hosting and saves your history and
 results files in Firebase/GCP storage.
 A **secure URL** will be generated and displayed in the console logs.
 If configured, the URL will also appear in **GitHub Summary** and **Slack notifications**.